Whether you choose joint or individual life insurance, it can cover significant life expenses at a crucial time.

 Whether a couple opts for a joint life insurance policy or two individual policies it’s important to consider the level of cover that is needed.

-Ensuring each partner has sufficient funds to pay any mortgage on a family home is a good starting point, ANZ financial adviser Daniel Thompson says.
+Ensuring each partner has sufficient funds to pay any mortgage on a family home is a good starting point.
 If they have mortgages on investment properties, or other debts, they may want to be insured for the right amount to help pay these off too.

 Couples with children often want to ensure the major costs for their upbringing are covered by any insurance.
-If one partner is not in the paid workforce they may benefit from a buffer of a year or two’s living expenses so they’re not scrambling to find a job.
+Raising kids can be expensive – the Choosi Cost of Kids Report 2023 revealed the estimated annual average spend on child(ren) is $12,823 per household.
+Having life insurance can provide financial protection for your family in the event of an unexpected death.
+If one partner is not in the paid workforce they may benefit from a buffer of a year or two's living expenses so they're not scrambling to find a job.

 What happens to joint life insurance if a couple separates?